An Axiomatic Risk-Reward Framework for Sustainable Investing: Introduction

 To illustrate how the ethical motivation breaks common investing principles, consider two stocks with the same reward--risk profile, but with different ESG scores.
 They may be equivalent for a risk-return investor but not for an ESG-oriented investor, as one of the two companies may be more environmentally sustainable or may adopt stricter human right policies.
 An ESG-oriented investor may decide to deliberately worsen their risk-adjusted performance to comply with non-negotiable principles, for instance by excluding certain sectors or companies, thus reducing the diversification of their portfolio.\footnote{It is common practice for sustainable investment funds to exclude tobacco, weapons, fossil fuels, and other controversial sectors.
-The divestment campaign aimed at South Africa's apartheid regime in the 1980s was one of the key turning points in the history of responsible investing \citep{schanzenbach2020reconciling}.} The financial literature has discussed the role of sustainable investors on market equilibrium.
-In a seminal paper \cite{heinkel2001effect} investigated the effects of exclusionary ethical investments on corporate behaviour, finding that if the percentage of ethical investors is sufficiently high, the cost of capital for polluting companies may increase.
-More recently, \cite{pastor2021sustainable} built a two-factor model to study the market equilibrium in the presence of ESG investors, finding that, in equilibrium, sustainable assets have lower expected returns due to the fact that ESG investors have a preference towards these assets, and because they can be used to hedge climate risk.
+The divestment campaign aimed at South Africa's apartheid regime in the 1980s was one of the key turning points in the history of responsible investing \citep{schanzenbach2020reconciling}.}

-In this work we develop a theoretical framework for ESG-oriented investors, aimed at measuring risk and reward incorporating non-financial considerations, supporting their decision making process.
-In particular, we propose axiomatic classes of measures that extend the concepts of coherent risk measures \citep{artzner1999coherent}, reward measures \citep{rachev2008desirable}, and reward-risk ratios \citep{cheridito2013reward} for ESG-oriented investors.